#{ServerName}

 Black Hill and Hay Bluff

 Hay Bluff and Black Hill are two of the most prominent hills in the Black Mountains and you can tackle them both in a 7.7-mile walk from the Standing Stones car park which is just south of Hay-on-Wye.
-The climbs aren’t too strenuous so can be tackled by anyone with moderate fitness and there are pretty streams, wonderful waterfalls and gorgeous views of the Brecon Beacons throughout the circular walk.
+The climbs aren’t too strenuous so can be tackled by anyone with moderate fitness and there are pretty streams, wonderful waterfalls and gorgeous views of the Bannau Brycheiniog throughout the circular walk.

 Wye Valley Walk